Wiped Film Evaporator and Thin Film Evaporators

 - Output distillate often feeds either chromatography or crystallization processes.

-What does a wiped film evaporator (wfe) do?
+What does WFE do?

 - Also known as molecular distillation, the system is similar to short path distillation equipment in the sense that there is a short distance between the evaporator and condenser.
 Depending on the operating conditions, wiped film evaporators can degas winterized oil or distill degassed winterized oil.
 The distillation column is comprised of a permeable vertical cylinder and a rotating wiper blade that wipes a thin film of winterized oil over the evaporative surface.
 The condenser is typically only 1-2 inches away from the evaporator so that when the volatile components begin to evaporate into the headspace, they migrate towards the chilled surface of the condenser and condense to a liquid, distillate product.